-Pursuant to California Senate Bill (SB) 18 and California Assembly Bill (AB) 52, the City of Sierra Madre provided formal notification of the Meadows at Bailey Canyon Specific Plan to all groups provided by the California Native American Heritage Commission and all groups that have previously requested formal notification of projects for which Notice of Preparation, Notice of Mitigated Negative Declaration or Notice of Negative Declaration is filed on or after July 1, 2015.
+1.6.3 Compliance with Senate Bill (SB) 18 and Assembly Bill (AB) 52 formal notification of projects for which Notice of Preparation, Notice of Mitigated Negative Declaration or Notice of Negative Declaration is filed on or after July 1, 2015.
 (Stats.
 2114, ch.
 532, § 11 (c)).
 The purpose of the notification was to provide a description of the project, identify that the project would involve ground disturbance, and request consultation, including any comments or concerns, regarding the project and potential impacts to Tribal Cultural Resources (as defined in Public Resources Code § 21074).
 The request for consultation per AB 52 and SB 18 was sent on March 30th, 2021, followed by a comment and consultation period including a 30-day consultation period for AB-52 and a 90-day consultation period for SB-18.
 As of April 9th, 2021, one request for consultation was received from the Gabrieleno Band of Mission Indians -- Kizh Nation.